shehari007/url-shorty/README.md

 - Node
 - XAMPP / Or any cloud based MySQL Database
 - VSCODE With ES6+ Module

+## Highly Recommended

+`Download the release zip for complete Frontend & Backend files and skip cloning steps from Installation for less confusion beacuse of seperate repos for Frontend & Backend`

 ## Installation

 Clone the project